MoniMurray/shopping-list/README.md

 ![Bespoke 403 Error page!](static/images/screenshots/403_page_screenshot.png)

-I then like to add a screenshot of each page of the site here, i use amiresponsive which allows me to grab an image of the site as it would be displayed on mobile, tablet and desktop, this helps to show the responsiveness of the site.

 Future Implementations

 What features would you like to implement in the future on your site?
 Would you like to add more pages, or create login functionality?
 Add these plans here.